mariodeckers/php-login/README.md

-# codeshack-login

-Secure Login System with PHP and MySQL
+# Secure Login System with PHP and MySQL

 This code results from following tutorial at https://codeshack.io/secure-login-system-php-mysql/.